Enterprise Information Management (EIM)

 Strategic mastery of information requires

 - Confidence in the security, governance and authority of content – meaning its properly managed from inception through disposal.

-- Capabilities refer to what you can do with the information – create it, publish it, analyze it process it, put it in context, share it, create great experiences, etc. We organize information capabilities around Pillars – see capabilities and pillars tab.
+- Capabilities refer to what you can do with the information – create it, publish it, analyse it process it, put it in context, share it, create great experiences, etc. We organise information capabilities around Pillars – see capabilities and pillars tab.

 - Readiness – ready to fit into your environment, ready to adapt and evolve for the future.
 Nobody knows what the future will bring, so we design solutions that are ready to use and ready to change.

 The Enterprise Information Management Barbell Strengthens Your Information Value Enterprise Information Management Executive Brief Enterprise Information Management Resource Center